temporalio/cli/temporalcli/commandsmd/commands.md

   Port for the frontend gRPC Service.
   Default: 7233.
 * `--http-port` (int) -
-  Port for the frontend HTTP API service.
+  Port for the HTTP API service.
   Default is off.
 * `--metrics-port` (int) -
   Port for '/metrics'.